 You are very welcome to bring your own food and drink to the festival.
 Do not, however, bring any glass with you at all.
 Broken glass is very dangerous for kids and for animals who will be using the site and fields after the event.
 Leave all glass in the car, decant it into plastic bottles or pots or bin it.
 There are no exceptions.

 You can bring your own alcohol to consume in the camping areas but it is strictly prohibited to bring alcohol out of the camping areas into the activity areas or the social.
 There is a licensed bar on-site.

-You can see the range of food and drink providers on site here.
+You can see the range of food and drink providers on site for 2017 here.

 On arrival to the festival campers will be given two bin bags, the black one for general rubbish and the clear one for all recyclables.
 If you fill your bin bags there will be more tied to the recycling points.
 You must aim to leave your camping spot as you found it, take everything home with you and leave all waste in the waste area provided.
 Please make a special effort to take all of your tent pegs with you as sheep live on these fields the rest of the year round.
 Our waste provision services will separate all the recycling at source.
 Bins around site are also separated out into general waste and all recyclables, please make sure you use the correct bins.